StefanScherer/dotfiles-windows/README.md

 Inspired by <https://github.com/paulirish/dotfiles> for MacOS.
 For Unix I prefer my <https://github.com/StefanScherer/dotfiles>.

-Get even more features with [clink]<https://code.google.com/p/clink/>!
-See below.
+Using Get even more features with [clink](https://code.google.com/p/clink/)!
+A git prompt will be added.

 ## Features
 ### Syntax highlighting